My rating: 5 of 5 stars

 But we do not think in words.
 Or rather, we sometimes think in words.
 Words are scattered archipelagoes, drifting, sporadic.
 The mind is the sea.
 To recognize this sea in the mind seems to have become something forbidden, something that the presiding orthodoxies, in their various manifestations, whether scientistic or merely commonsensical, instinctively avoid.

-The gods, then, become the sponsors of literature’s attempt to match itself to the world beyond the world, to weave the continuity of breath that staves off dissolution—hence, Calasso proves with a lengthy excursus on ancient Sanskrit scriptures that is well beyond my competence, the necessity of rhythm and meter to all literary composition, including prose.
+The gods, then, become the sponsors of literature’s attempt to match itself to the world beyond the world, to weave the continuity of breath that staves off dissolution—hence, Calasso proves, with a lengthy excursus on ancient Sanskrit scriptures that is well beyond my competence, the necessity of rhythm and meter to all literary composition, including prose.
 He quotes the Śatapatha Brāhmaṇa: “Meters are the cattle of the gods.”

 A certain kind of Anglophone reader, or several different kinds of Anglophone readers, will become impatient with this.
 Calasso is not an empiricist, not a sociologist, not a Christian, not a humanitarian, not a liberal, not a feminist; he is a very late Late Romantic.
-His brief, extraordinary reading of Lolita has the benefit of actually attending to the details of the text, though it flies in the face of the twenty-first century’s dominant moralistic approaches to the novel, either neoconservative or liberal-feminist:
+His brief, extraordinary reading of Lolita has the benefit of actually attending to the details of the text, though it flies in the face of the 21st century’s dominant moralistic approaches to the novel, either neoconservative or feminist:

 Although the word “nymphet” was to enjoy an astonishing future, mainly in the ecumenical community of pornography, not many readers realized that in those few lines Nabokov was actually offering the key to his novel’s enigma.
 Lolita is a Nymph who wanders among the motels of the Midwest, an “immortal daemon disguised as a female child” in a world where the nymphóleptoi will, like Humbert Humbert, have to choose between being though of as criminals or psychopaths.

 A bitter pill, no doubt.
-It is not hard, by the way, to think of feminist ripostes worthy of this reading, but they would necessarily have to come from the more visionary type of critic, such as Gilbert/Gubar or Kristeva; today’s Sunday-school blather about “empathy,” to say nothing of sociology, will not do it.
+It is not hard, by the way, to think of feminist ripostes worthy of this reading, but they would necessarily have to come from the more visionary type of critic, such as Gilbert/Gubar or Kristeva; today’s mawkish Sunday-school blather about “empathy,” to say nothing of sociology, will not do it.
 It takes a work of the imagination to counter a work of the imagination.

 With the question of politics or morality, we come to the reason for literature’s absolutization of itself, in Calasso’s account.
 It was necessary for literature to become absolute because technology has made it possible for the first time for society to become absolute, to extend its dominion totally over the human mind and soul: